- Home

 In some cases, elastic bands or coil springs may also be used during treatment.
 Elastic bands can improve bite issues while coil string can help to close gaps or increase space between teeth.
 As well as traditional metal braces, there are other, more discreet, fixed brace options, including lingual braces, Damon braces, and ceramic braces.

-Fixed braces can treat various issues and are often recommended for more complex cases, including extensive overcrowding, deep overbites, and abnormal eruptions of teeth.
-They’re popular for their predictable results as they move teeth in a precise manner.
-And, unlike removable braces, treatment can’t be interrupted by taking them out for long periods of time.
+Fixed braces can treat various issues and are often recommended for more complex cases, including extensive overcrowding, deep overbites, and abnormal tooth eruptions.
+They’re popular for their predictable results as they move teeth so precisely.
+And, unlike removable braces, treatment can’t be interrupted by taking them out for long periods.

 Fixed braces are often used in NHS orthodontics but are also available privately.